 The College of Education (COE) is following guidance by the Vice President for Research (VPR) to restart research.
-The VPR has worked with the Associate Deans for Research to develop a multi-phased approach to manage access to research offices and laboratories and to shared/core facilities for human subjects and animal research.
-For a description of each Research Phase, please download the Resuming Research Operations at UT-Austin PDF from the VPR's COVID-19 site.
+The VPR has worked with the Associate Deans for Research to develop a multi-level approach to manage access to research offices and laboratories and to shared/core facilities for human subjects and animal research.
+For a description of each Research Level, please download the Resuming Research Operations at UT-Austin PDF from the VPR's COVID-19 site.
 For additional information about restarting research, you should download the PI Research Restart Toolkit PDF on the VPR's website

 - Overarching Goal

 To keep everyone safe, while increasing research activity in a phased approach as safety becomes easier to maintain.

 - Guiding Principles

 Principle 1.
 Follow public health guidelines from authorities.

 Principle 2.
 Resume research activities in alignment with the executive UT campus response to COVID-19.